Kim Kardashian Looks Vibrant In Neon Green Outfit During Day Out With Newly Single Kourtney Kardashian

 Kim Kardashian looked bold as she stepped out in a bright neon outfit for an outing with her newly single sister, Kourtney Kardashian, on Tuesday.

-According to an August 8 report by The Daily Mail, Kim Kardashian and Kourtney Kardashian stepped out for a trip to the Westfield Mall in Century City on Tuesday.
+According to an August 8 report by the Daily Mail, Kim Kardashian and Kourtney Kardashian stepped out for a trip to the Westfield Mall in Century City on Tuesday.

 Kim wore a bright neon green mini skirt with a lighter neon green tank top.
 She also donned nude snakeskin heels and carried a glittered, golden clutch purse that was shaped like an old cellphone.
 Kim topped off her look with a ring on her finger and a bright pair of sunglasses.
-She wore her long, waist length hair parted down the middle and in loose waves for the mall trip.
+She wore her long, waist-length hair parted down the middle and in loose waves for the mall trip.

-Kim Kardashian was certainly the center of attention as she showed off her toned legs and thin frame during the outing with her sister, who wore a long, dark grey maxi skirt, with a light grey tank top, and clear heels.
-Kourtney’s daughter, Penelope, was also in tow with the women and donned a black short-sleeved t-shirt on top of a black leather skort (skirt and shorts combo) along with black sneakers.
+Kim Kardashian was certainly the center of attention as she showed off her toned legs and thin frame during the outing with her sister, who wore a long, dark grey maxi skirt, with a light grey tank top and clear heels.
+Kourtney’s daughter, Penelope, was also in tow with the women and donned a black short-sleeved T-shirt on top of a black leather skort (skirt and shorts combo) along with black sneakers.

-As previously reported by the Inquisitr, Kim Kardashian was one of the first people to be there for Kourtney Kardashian after her split with boyfriend, Younes Bendjima.
+As previously reported by the Inquisitr, Kim Kardashian was one of the first people to be there for Kourtney Kardashian after her split with boyfriend Younes Bendjima.

 Kim Kardashian commands attention in clinging neon green mini skirt while out with sister Kourtney https://t.co/hYaPaYV2HY pic.twitter.com/yvGx1sp7r3